streamnative/pulsar-datadog/README.md

 #### 3. Import Pulsar dashboards

 The Pulsar dashboards JSON files are under the dashboards directory.
-You can import these dashboards into your dashboard list in the Datadog.
+You can import these dashboards(Screen board) into your dashboard list in the Datadog.
 Below are screenshots of  dashboards:

 ##### Overview Dashboard